-Born into slavery in 1865, George Washington Carver's interest in nature and plants developed early.
-By the age of 12 he was known in the farming community of Diamond Grove, Missouri as "the plant doctor'.
+Born into slavery in 1865, in Diamond Grove, Missouri, Carver's interest in nature and plants developed early and by the age of 12 he was known in the local farming community as "the plant doctor."
 He became the first African-American to study at lowa Agricultural College and serve on its botany faculty.
-At the Tuskegee Institute in Alabama, Carver revolutionized farming in the South by introducing plant diversity, crop rotation, natural fertilizers and conservation methods.
+At the Tuskegee Institute in Alabama, he revolutionized farming in the South by introducing plant diversity, crop rotation, natural fertilizers and conservation methods.

-By the end of his life, Carver was an internationally renowned figure, one of America's greatest scientists, teachers, humanitarians and advocates for productive, sustainable agriculture.
-Consider reading a biography of Dr. Carver's life and inspiring journey with your students!
+By the end of his life, Carver was an internationally renowned figure, one of America's greatest scientists, teachers, humanitarians, and advocates for productive, sustainable agriculture.